sovrynn/ecdo/0-FOUNDATION-THEORY/earth-orbit/README.md

 ![orbitgif](img/earth-orbit.gif)

+## Polar Nutation [1]

+Nutation, in a broader sense, is the periodic wobbling or nodding of the Earth’s axis around its mean position.
+The Earth’s axis doesn't stay perfectly fixed in space; instead, it exhibits a slow precession, and superimposed on this motion is nutation.

+The term "polar nutation" specifically refers to these small changes in the orientation of the Earth's rotational axis relative to its poles.
+It can be seen as oscillations in the motion of the Earth’s pole of rotation (the point on Earth’s surface around which the planet rotates) in relation to the celestial poles.

 ## North Poles

-Next I'll cover the North Poles.
 There are 3:
-- The geographic north pole is the northern Earth surface point intersecting with Earth's axis of rotation.
+- The **geographic north pole** is the northern Earth surface point intersecting with Earth's axis of rotation.
 It's where lines of longitude meet at the top of the Earth.
-- The north magnetic pole is the point on the north surface of the Earth where the planet's magnetic field points directly downward.
+- The **north magnetic pole** is the point on the north surface of the Earth where the planet's magnetic field points directly downward.
 Presumably, this is found through measurement
-- Finally, the geomagnetic north pole, which would be the north pole in an approximate dipole model of the Earth's magnetic field
+- Finally, the **geomagnetic north pole**, which would be the north pole in an approximate dipole model of the Earth's magnetic field

 ![north poles](img/north-poles.png "north poles")